 Northern BC thrives on close-knit interpersonal communication webs that are formed in real life and continue online.
 The cliques are even stronger.
-Many would argue, that succeeding comes from knowing the right people, no matter what corner of the North you’re in.
+Many would argue that succeeding comes from knowing the right people, no matter what corner of the North you’re in.

 This means when you show up as an organization online, your brushed aside.
 Unofficial channels trump official channels – more often than not.

 And rightfully so, when we look for a sense of place and belonging in digital spaces, why would we feel safe and welcome in spaces made by organizations and businesses?
 We don’t.
-We’re human, we feel safe in casual spaces where we don’t feel threatened by the pursuit to buy something or be heavily moderated.
+We’re human.
+We feel safe in casual spaces where we don’t feel threatened by the pursuit to buy something or be heavily moderated.

 I understand why an organizations department opted to make a Private Facebook Profile account to represent themselves instead of a Page or Group.
 This goes against Facebook terms of services, but it represents this innate need for private human connection with each other.
-It’s this innate need to be human instead of professional and when we think of the audiences we serve; it does look and feel like the best way to earn their trust and engagement.
+It’s this innate need to be human instead of professional.
+And when we think of the audiences we serve, it does look and feel like the best way to earn their trust and engagement.

 Sometimes I wonder if we should leave it – who am I to say the grass is greener.
-Managing algorithms is hard enough in an ever changing world where ad spend trumps getting people to attend the local basketball tournament.
+Managing algorithms is hard enough in an ever changing world where ad-spend trumps getting people to attend the local basketball tournament.

 How do we create warm and human Facebook Pages and Groups for organizations, departments, and programs to create meaningful connections with their people?

 It’s a small town whether your online or not.
-Everyone knows Mary is responsible for ABC – Why not message her directly?
+Everyone knows Mary is responsible for ABC.
+Why not message her directly?
 Everyone knows city employees lurk in the unofficial Facebook groups, so why not ask the question there instead of calling them directly?

 I think we can start by setting boundaries and developing clear, more consistent communication channels that are responsive and engaged in both our online communities, and in place communities.

 The official accounts and spaces we do create need to be active.
 They can’t be spaces your organization only checks once a week.
 It needs to be once a day.
 The comments, tags, and messages in your inbox need to be answered within a timely manner.
-Yes, set boundaries – I only respond at 2pm on business days – but make sure you stick to that boundary and consistently take the time to make it happen.
+Yes, set boundaries – I only respond at 2pm on business days.
+But make sure you stick to that boundary and consistently take the time to make it happen.
 You don’t need to be on 24/7 to be engaged online.
 You just need to be friendly, answer from a place of love, and consistently do it.

 People don’t want to interact with communication channels that never respond to comments or answer messages.
 Why would you keep trying?
 The goal is human connection – to be heard.
-We need to be present in our official channels and consistent that those are the spaces to answer and ask these questions.
+We need to be present in our official channels and consistent so that those are the spaces to answer and ask these questions.

 Official channels can be just as human as Steven’s personal profile, or that unofficial community group.
-It doesn’t have to be this stuffy corporate message.
+It doesn’t have to be a stuffy corporate message.
 Organizations can develop warm social media strategies that encourage people to interact with them, instead of avoid them.

-Much of the current practice is based off experiences of the past, and trends of the past, but hey, it’s 2020 y’all.
+Much of the current practice is based off experiences of the past, and trends of the past.
+But hey.
+It’s 2020 y’all.

 I know you think creating a profile means you beat the algorithm instead of relying on a page.
-There are risks with doing it this way or that way and you could lose it all, if your account is shut down for being spammy, against Terms of Service, or false.
+There are risks with doing it this way or that way and you could lose it all – if your account is shut down for being spammy, against Terms of Service, or false.